 A mixture of baking soda and Hydrogen Peroxide is a winning cleaner that’ll clean your tiles and won’t cost you a fortune.
 However, dish soap can also do wonders.

-How to Remove Hard Water Marks from Tiles
+How to Remove Hard Water Stains from Tiles

 How to Clean Tile Floors in Bathroom